techidaily/site-win11-tips/source/_posts/automate-mass-rename-with-powertoys.md

 ![PowerRename Regex Help](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/powerrename-regex-help.jpg)

  Still, that mini-guide is short, restricted, and only covers basic RegEx syntax.
-Find out more about RegEx in[our beginner's guide to Regular Expressions with Python](https://www.makeuseof.com/regular-expressions-python/) .
+Find out more about RegEx in [our beginner's guide to Regular Expressions with Python](https://www.makeuseof.com/regular-expressions-python/) .
 However, note that there might be variations in Python RegEx syntax compared to PowerRename's implementation.

 ## Quick, Effortless, and Powerful File Organization With PowerRename